omonimus1/blog-jade-rubick/content/posts/2021-02-06--three-anti-patterns-for-project-management/index.md

 ## Task treadmill

 This is the most common pain-causing technique I see in startups today.
 Diabolical managers turn to it because it's so effective at numbing the mind.

+<re-img src="tasks.png" width="50%"></re-img>

 Here's how it works:

 1. Use Jira to store everything that people think about doing related to the team’s work.
 2. Break projects down into a ton of technical tasks.
 Bonus if the task has no description and has a very technical title that only one engineer can understand.